james-liao0918/ESI-Org/README.md

 The **ESI Org** ecosystem consists of multiple blockchains, coins, and stablecoins, each playing a pivotal role:

-### **1. Mainnet**
+### **1. ESI Mainnet**

-The **Mainnet** is the central network managing nodes and facilitating communication across the blockchain architecture.
+The **ESI Mainnet** is the central network managing nodes and facilitating communication across the blockchain architecture.
 It connects sub-blockchains and ensures seamless cross-blockchain transactions.

 ### **2. ESI-01**